3amberloaf/Queue/README.md

 This queue simulation program is designed to model the flow of passengers through 5 service stations, using various queue management policies.
 It simulates the arrival, service, and departure of passengers, allowing the analysis of queue lengths, waiting times, and service station occupancy rates.

+# Queue Management Policies

+This documentation will highlight the following four queue management policies; single queue, shortest queue, round robin, and random queue.

-# Single Queue
+## Single Queue

 The single queue policy joins all passengers in one global queue, regardless of which service station they will use.
 Passengers will move to the first available service station, resulting in a First-In-First-Out scheduling policy.

-This queue system is common in ticket booths or store lines, when the order of the customers matter but the station being services at does not.
+This queue system is common in ticket booths or store lines, when the order of the customers matter but the station being serviced at does not.
 Unfortunately, this policy can lead to high waiting times when all stations are busy.
 The diagram below demonstrates the process of customers entering a common queue in FIFO, recieving service, and departing.

 ![alt text](image-1.png)

-# Shortest Queue
+## Shortest Queue

 The shortest queue policy focuses on diverting passengers to the service station with the shortest queue at the time of their arrival.
 This method will minimize a passenger's waiting time and help balance the load between the five stations.

-This queue system is common in supermarket checkouts where each station operates independently of each other and customers focus on service speed rather.
-As shown in the image below, the jobs(customers) are being directed to (by the job dispatcher) to the queue with the shortest line.
+This queue system is common in supermarket checkouts where each station operates independently of each other and customers main focus is on service speed.
+As shown in the image below, the jobs(customers) are being directed (by the job dispatcher) to the queue with the shortest line.

 ![alt text](image-3.png)

-# Round Robin
+## Round Robin

-The round robin policy will assign passengers to service stations in a fixed order, regardless of the stations queue length.
+The round robin policy will assign passengers to service stations in a cyclical fixed order, regardless of the stations queue length.
 After reaching the fifth station, it loops back to the first and begins assigning again in the same order.
 This policy provides an equal distribution of passengers across stations, but does not take into account varying service times and queue lengths.

 In many operating systems, this policy will invoke a 'time slice' which is a fixed number of time units before the OS returns a process to the ready state.
 In our scenario, we did not allow for time slices because that is not realistic.
 However, the chart below shows five processes arriving at different times and a time slice of 3.
 As we can see, the job dispatcher goes from P1 --> P2 --> P1.
 In this example, the OS returned to P1 because P1 never finished due to a time slice and arrived before P3.

 ![alt text](image-7.png)

-# Random Queue
+## Random Queue

 The random queue policy will assign each arriving passenger to a random service station each time.
 This system may lead to unequal distribution or unpredictability when testing.